PROFESSIONAL (ERRORS & OMISSIONS) INDEMNITY

 - Payment of associated costs and expenses such as legal fees

-- Costs incurred by you through errors or omissions made by your subcontractors and consultants on a job (you’re covered but the insurer may seek recovery from the subcontractor or consultant)
+- Costs incurred by you through mistakes made by your subcontractors and consultants on a job (you’re covered but the insurer may still seek to recover their costs from the subcontractor or consultant)

 Because your liability extends for 10 years under the Building Act, cover is available even after you stop trading or retire.
 This is known as “run off cover”.

 - Your liability for damage to actual property.
 For this you need public liability insurance

 - An excess of $5,000 is payable for each claim.